Kappayaba/Coding_Accel/README.md

 ## Coding accelerator projects repository

-Just a repository with simple algorithms for the coding accelerator training
+Just a repository with simple algorithms from the coding accelerator training